 Staying on a consistent message is always a goal yet also an after-thought.
 Until it’s realized a customer isn’t understanding what your offering can deliver resulting in a lost sale because your company’s offering wasn’t clearly defined, or a company spokesperson’s quote is off the mark in an article.
 It happens.
 While marketing teams can develop and enforce messaging standards, the execution by companies can go awry if everyone isn’t on the same page, interfering with market perception of your brand, company growth, and profit.

-Missing the Mark On Your Message Can Be Disruptive
+Missing the Mark On Your Message Can Be Damaging

 The concept of messaging and positioning is not a theory—it’s a reality.
 If your company has buyer personas that require different positioning statements on how you solve their problems, and most do, it’s not ideal to mimic the value you deliver as a blanket message.